-The following table sets forth the fees billed for or in the years ended December 31, 2023 and 2022 by Marcum, the Company's principal accountant.
+The following table sets forth the fees billed for or in the years ended December 31, 2024 and 2023 by Marcum, the Company's principal accountant for that period.

 Year Ended December 31,

-2023 2022
+2024 2023

-Marcum LLP
+Marcum LLP -

-Audit Fees (1) \$ 426,000 \$ 397,000
+Audit Fees (1) \$ 519,000 \$ 426,000

 Audit-Related Fees (2)

 Tax Fees (3)

 All Other Fees

-Total Fees \$ 426,000 \$ 397,000
+Total Fees \$ 519,000 \$ 426,000

-- (1) Audit fees consist of fees billed for professional services by the Company's independent registered public accounting firm for audits and quarterly reviews of the Company's consolidated financial statements during the years ended December 31, 2023 and 2022 and for services that are normally provided by the accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years, including the issuance of consents in connection with registration statement filings with the SEC and comfort letters in connection with securities offerings. - (2) Audit related fees represent the aggregate fees billed for assurance and related professional services rendered by the Company's independent registered public accounting firm that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees." - (3) Tax fees represent the aggregate fees billed for professional services rendered by the Company's independent registered public accounting firm for tax compliance, tax advice, and tax planning services.
+- (1) Audit fees consist of fees billed for professional services by the Company's independent registered public accounting firm for audits and quarterly reviews of the Company's consolidated financial statements during the years ended December 31, 2024 and 2023 and for services that are normally provided by the accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years, including the issuance of consents in connection with registration statement filings with the SEC and comfort letters in connection with securities offerings. - (2) Audit related fees represent the aggregate fees billed for assurance and related professional services rendered by the Company's independent registered public accounting firm that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees." - (3) Tax fees represent the aggregate fees billed for professional services rendered by the Company's independent registered public accounting firm for tax compliance, tax advice, and tax planning services.